 3.3.2 - If you are on a hot lap, please switch your headlights on (and remember to switch them off as soon as you have finished/abandoned your lap).
 This will notify drivers of your intentions both in front of and behind you.

 3.3.3 - If you are on an in-lap or out-lap you must let faster cars pass you without blocking them or otherwise hindering their lap, e.g. by moving off the racing lane.

-3.4.1 - When on the ready screen, once race setups and strategies are selected, drivers need to select 'Ready' in a timely manner.
-If a driver has not selected the 'ready' button after 2 minutes, they are moved to the garage and made a spectator.
+3.4.1 - When on the race countdown screen, once race setups and strategies are selected, drivers need to be ready in a timely manner.
+If a driver has not selected the 'ready' button after 2 minutes, they are moved to the garage.

 3.4.2 - We ask that you leave discussions of racing incidents until the race has concluded and all drivers have crossed the finish line.
 Discussing incidents mid-race is very distracting for other drivers.
 Please leave discussions until after the race and/or report the incident to the Stewards.